 Diamond is a very small town located in the state of Ohio.
 With a population of 2,799 people and just one neighborhood, Diamond is the 396th largest community in Ohio.

-When you are in Diamond, you'll notice that it is more blue-collar than most other communities in America.
-37.68% of Diamond’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Diamond is a blue-collar town, with 37.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Diamond is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Diamond who work in office and administrative support (15.50%), management occupations (7.60%), and healthcare (5.62%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Diamond is worth considering.

-The percentage of adults in Diamond who are college-educated is close to the national average for all communities of 21.84%: 17.83% of the adults in Diamond have a bachelor's degree or advanced degree.
+In terms of college education, Diamond is nearly on par with the US average for all cities of 21.84%: 17.83% of adults 25 and older in Diamond have a bachelor's degree or advanced degree.

 The per capita income in Diamond in 2022 was $39,188, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $156,752 for a family of four.
 However, Diamond contains both very wealthy and poor people as well.